When you’re new to meditation, it can be overwhelming to choose from countless experts and various techniques.

 If you take the organization seriously, its episode filters can sort episodes to your heart’s content based on a handful of different variables.
 On top of all that, Pocket Casts rocks a colorful design that makes everything pop.
 Well worth the $4, and for an additional $9 you can access all your favorite podcasts from any web browser.

 Overcast is often considered the gold standard of iOS podcast apps, and for good reason.
 The clean interface is easy to thumb and swipe around in.
 It also has advanced features like voice boost and silence trimming.

 Overcast supports playlists, so you can make lists of your favorite episodes or a list of podcasts you want to listen to on a long trip.
 It’ll notify you of new episodes for your favorite shows, and if you’re low on storage you can set limits for how many episodes the app will download for offline listening.

 These features are all free, but for $10 per year, you’ll be able to remove ads, upload your own audio files to Overcast’s servers, and change the color of the icon on your home screen, if you’re into that.
 Free, with premium features for $10/year

 Every podcast app has a section filled with recommended shows you can browse.
 Start there.
 Some apps have better suggestions than others, but at least you’ll be able to find a few things you might like.

-When you find a show you’re sure you’ll enjoy, subscribe to it—this adds the title to your list of favorites in the app.
-If you want, you can set up your app to download each new episodes as soon as it’s released.
+When you find a show you’re sure you’ll enjoy, subscribe to it.
+This adds the title to your list of favorites in the app.
+If you want, you can set up your app to download each new episode as soon as it’s released.